dbnza/Personal-projects/Google-Data-Analyst-Capstone-Project/readme.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
+3. Install the libraries with `requirement.txt` file.
+   * `!pip install -r requirement.txt`
-3. Open and run the Jupyter notebooks in the `notebooks` directory.
+4. Open and run the Jupyter notebooks in the `notebooks` directory.

 ## Contact

-For any questions or inquiries regarding this project, feel free to contact the project author: [Dolgoraa Banzragch](dolgormaabanzragch@gmail.com).
+For any questions or inquiries regarding this project, feel free to contact the project author: [Banza](dolgormaabanzragch@gmail.com)

 ---

 Please note that Invest INC. is a fictional company, and this project is for educational and demonstration purposes only.